dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 For *checked exceptions* (and only for checked exceptions) we have the *handle or declare rule*.
 That is, if a method throws a checked exception, it must:
 * either *handle* the exception itself, in a *try-catch block*
-* or *declare in the method declaration that it may throw the exception* (using keyword `throws`, as opposed to `throw` which is used for throwing exceptions)
+* or *declare in the method declaration that it may throw the exception* (using keyword `throws`, as opposed to `throw` which is used for actually throwing exceptions)

 Hence, it is important to *recognize checked exceptions* and violations of the "handle or declare rule" for those exceptions.